breathbath/gotainer/README.md

             return *container
         }

+You can also merge dependencies configs into one result container like this:

+        treeFromModule1 := NewModuleOneConfigTree() //imagine this method returns container.Tree{}
+        treeFromModule2 := NewModuleTwoConfigTree()
+        //at this point your container will have dependencies from both treeFromModule1 and treeFromModule2 container := RuntimeContainerBuilder{}.BuildContainerFromConfig(treeFromModule1, treeFromModule2)

 Don't put container init logic into your main.go file as it might grow very big and will not be reusable.